ritik-cell/pps-report/report.md

 }
 ```
 ----------------
-Experiment 8: write a code to execute addition of two numbers if the sum is even.
+Program 8: write a code to execute addition of two numbers if the sum is even.
 ```
 #include<stdio.h>
 int main ()